OpenVPN/openvpn/doc/man-sections/tls-options.rst

   Only the :code:`subjectAltName` and :code:`issuerAltName` X.509
   extensions and :code:`serialNumber` X.509 attribute are supported.

-  **Please note:** This option has a feature which will convert an all-lowercase ``fieldname`` to uppercase characters, e.g., :code:`ou` -> :code:`OU`.
-A mixed-case ``fieldname`` or one having the :code:`ext:` prefix will be left as-is.
-This automatic upcasing feature is deprecated and will be removed in a future release.

   Non-compliant symbols are being replaced with the :code:`_` symbol, same as the field separator, so concatenating multiple fields with such or :code:`_` symbols can potentially lead to username collisions.